-CONTRACTOR agrees to perform the services and reporting responsibilities in compliance with the COUNTY Mental Health Plan, Proposition 63 (MHSA) and with the COUNTY Mental Health Services Act Plan.
+CONTRACTOR agrees to perform Anti Bullying activities in schools and with school aged children.
+The Bullying prevention program. delegated activities and reporting responsibilities in compliance with the COUNTY Mental Health Plan, Protocol, Proposition 63 (MHSA) and with the COUNTY Mental Health Services Act Plan.